baetyl/baetyl/doc/us-en/setup/Build-from-Source.md

 go version # View Go's version
 ```

-**NOTE**: OpenEdge requires that the compiled version of Go be above 1.10.0.
+**NOTE**: OpenEdge requires that the compiled version of Go should be above 1.10.0.

 #### Install the container runtime

-In **docker** container mode, OpenEdge relies on docker container runtime.
+In **docker** container mode, OpenEdge relies on docker container.
 If `docker` is not installed yet, users can install the latest version of docker (for Linux-like systems) with the following command:

 ```shell
 curl -sSL https://get.docker.com | sh